source-repo/use-reactive/README.md

 ## Description

-`useReactive` is a custom React hook that provides a reactive state object.
-It enables fine-grained reactivity similar to Vue's `reactive` function, allowing computed properties (getters) and automatic re-renders when properties change.
+`useReactive` is a custom React hook that provides a reactive state object with methods and getters.
+It enables fine-grained reactivity with direct proprty access.
+Methods on the state object are bound allowing `this` to be used within the methods.
+Computed properties (getters) are also allowed.
+Changes to the state triggers re-render.

 ## Installation